Some thoughts on park design

 A new entry could be added on the east side to access all 3 parks: Small, Large North, and Large South.
 This would be more convenient: closer to the park parking lot, more park-like: near the creek bridge, trees, and the path, and safer: away from the busy 33rd Street.

-Small dogs.
-Large dogs North.
+The 3 parks: Above left: Small dogs.
+Right: Large dogs North.
 Below: Two views of Large dogs South.

 All in the same scale: Edmond, OKC Lake Hefner, OKC Downtown, Midwest City